 Consumers use social media to do their product and service research more and more.
 When they comment or ask a question, getting a response from a real person can make all the difference.

-Now that you have the basic one to one marketing strategy in place, let’s talk about some advanced personalization methods that you can implement that take you beyond addressing customers by name and persona/segment-based marketing to target every customer on a 1:1 basis.
+Now that you have the basic strategy in place, let’s talk about some advanced personalization methods that you can implement that take you beyond addressing customers by name and persona/segment-based marketing to target every customer on a 1:1 basis.
 To make

 Personalization based on customers’ in-session context, or short-term user behavior.